-The original 810nm lasers, used by Diomed so successfully, target the blood in the vein lumen and heat the vein wall and destroy it by steam from vapourised blood.
+The original 810nm lasers, used by Diomed so successfully, target the blood in the vein lumen and heat the vein wall and destroy it by steam from vaporised blood.

 The longer wavelength 1470nm lasers used by Angiodynamics and Biolitec target the water in the vein wall itself.
 A lower power can be used to achieve the same effect.
-This lower power is thought to lead to less perforations of the vein wall and less post procedure pain and bruising.
+This lower power is thought to lead to fewer perforations of the vein wall and less post-procedure pain and bruising.

 We do however strongly believe in patient choice and we can use Radial fibres for your EVLA if you so wish.
-There is a premium to pay of an extra £200.
-Despite this our total price for Radial fibre EVLA of both legs regardless of numbers of veins treated is only £2195 which is far cheaper than any other clinic in the UK.
+There is a premium to pay for an extra £200.
+Despite this, our total price for Radial fibre EVLA of both legs regardless of numbers of veins treated is only £2195 which is far cheaper than any other clinic in the UK.

 There is an interesting video from Tobrix, see below, demonstrating the effect in vitro of various laser fibres.
 You’d be hard pushed to tell the difference between the Gold Tip fibre of Angiodynamics and the simple bare fibre.
 The effect of the Radial and Tulip fibres do however appear rather smoother.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 Functional cookies help to perform certain functionalities like sharing the content of the website on social media platforms, collect feedbacks, and other third-party features.